kr55/azure-elastic-jobs-manager-docs/docs/features/create-job.md

    - **Last Executed:** Indicates when this particular job was last executed.

 4. **Script & Help Options**
    - Click on `Script` if you want to script the changes made in the job.
-This is a SQL script that will be executed against the agent job database when users saves job changes.
+This is a SQL script that will be executed against the agent job database when users save job changes.
    - Click on `Help` for assistance and documentation related to this interface.

 5. **Save or Cancel**